chris-dworschak/acled.api/README.md

 ## Installation

-You can install the released version of acled.api from [CRAN](https://CRAN.R-project.org) with:
+You can install the latest release version of acled.api from [CRAN](https://CRAN.R-project.org) with:

 ``` r